 Course Tier Definitions

 These are courses that can be delivered through online instruction with no specific requirements for physical attributes on campus.
-All Tier Three courses will be online in fall 2020, with the following exceptions:
+All Tier Three courses will be online in fall 2020 and spring 2021.

 These are courses that are already online and do not require physical space on campus.

 These courses involve practica, internships, clinicals, fieldwork, etc., and do not require physical space on campus.
 Program directors and department chairs will address each of these courses on an individual basis.

 The tier designation for each section is listed in the course schedule.
 Select the applicable schedule (College for Women, College for Adults, Graduate College), then enter the term, the subject and course number, and click on Class Search.
 You will see the tier designation listed as an Attribute.

 Note to Students: Several courses have more than one section.
 For example, CORE 3990W Global Search for Justice has multiple sections.
 To ensure that you are checking the correct section in the course schedule, go to "My Class Schedule" on My St. Kate's Students and jot down the CRNs of the courses you are registered for this fall.
 When you access the course schedule, make sure you are looking at the section with the CRN that matches the one you are taking.
 Contact your academic advisor if you need assistance.